JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

 The mocking process starts by instantiating an `IAmSimpleCreateExpectations` object.
-This is done by adding `RockAttribute` in code.
-When this attribute is added, Rocks will interrogate the type provided in the generic parameter.
+When `RockAttribute` is added, Rocks will interrogate the type provided in the first constructor parameter.
 It will then create a number of properties for each mockable member.
 In the example, you can call `.Methods.TargetAction()` and `.Methods.TargetFunc()` to state that you expect these members to be called.
 For `TargetFunc()`, you can also specify the return value via the `ReturnValue()` method.
 You can also specify `BuildType.Make` to create a "make" type.
-Makes will be covered later on in this document. `RockAttribute` can only exist at the assembly level.
+Makes will be covered later on in this document.

+`RockAttribute` can only exist at the assembly level.
 If you have multiple instances of these attributes defined in a project targeting the same type to mock, only one expectations class will be generated.
 The names of the generated expectation types follow these patterns:

 * `Rock(typeof(MyType), BuildType.Create)` generates `MyTypeCreateExpectations`
 * `Rock(typeof(MyType), BuildType.Make)` generates `MyTypeMakeExpectations`